Skip to content

 "I encourage students to develop empathy"

-“My love of the subject stems from a number of years spent travelling through India, South East Asia the Middle East and Australasia.
-The experiences I had along the way made me realise how central religion is to most people’s lives on a day-to-day basis, whether expressed through food and activism or politics and contemplation.
+“My time spent travelling through India, South East Asia, the Middle East and Australasia made me realise how central religion is to most people’s lives on a day-to-day basis.

-“As a teacher of the study of religions, in a world where walls are going up and borders being closed, I encourage students to value open dialogue, put aside assumptions and develop qualities of empathy and insight.
-I teach Hinduism and Buddhism as well as New and Non-Religious Movements and my research and publishing to date has focused upon contemporary Hindu movements in the UK and India.
-I also have an interest in examining the current relationship between religion, populism and national identity.”
+“As a teacher of the study of religions, I encourage students to value open dialogue, put aside assumptions and develop qualities of empathy and insight.
+I teach Hinduism and Buddhism as well as New and Non-Religious Movements, and have published widely on contemporary Hindu movements in the UK and India.
+I also have an interest in examining the current relationship between presence, narrative and ritual.”

 Martin Wood, Course Leader in Religion, Philosophy and Ethics